 10. Isparta & Niฤde (Turkey)

-In conclusion, the global apple industry is far more than just an agricultural feat; it is a masterpiece of high-tech logistics and precision storage.
-As we have explored, the top 10 distribution hubsโfrom the energy-efficient caverns of Italy to the massive CA facilities in Washington Stateโare the engines that allow a seasonal fruit to be available on grocery shelves 365 days a year.
+The global apple industry is far more than an agricultural feat; it is a masterclass in high-tech cold chain logistics and precision engineering.
+From the deep natural rock caverns of Italy to the massive CA complexes of Washington State, these ten hubs serve as the vital economic engines that allow a highly perishable, seasonal crop to maintain pristine quality on grocery shelves 365 days a year.

 ย